Connecting Stochastic Optimal Control and Reinforcement Learning: Importance sampling SOC problem

-The main goal of this paper is to show how stochastic optimal control (SOC) and reinforcement learning (RL) are connected.
-We introduce a SOC problem which is associated to an importance sampling problem of diffusion processes.
-However, the SOC formulation can be easily adapted to general SOC problems and is not restricted to the importance sampling application.
-First, we will motivate the importance sampling problem and show rather formal formulation.
-Second, we will show the relation to the corresponding Hamilton Jacobi Bellman equation (HJB).
-Last, we show how this problem can be formulated as a stochastic optimization problem.
-This section is going to be formulated in continuous time in order to show the relation to the HJB equation.
-In the following sections we will come back to the discrete time problem for convenience since the most of the reinforcement learning literature uses this viewpoint.
+The main goal of this paper is to show how stochastic optimal control (SOC) and reinforcement learning (RL) are related.
+We introduce a SOC problem related to an importance sampling diffusion problem.
+However, the importance sampling SOC formulation can be easily adapted to general SOC problems and is not restricted to the importance sampling application.
+First we motivate the importance sampling problem and present a rather formal formulation.
+Then we show the relationship to the corresponding Hamilton-Jacobi-Bellman (HJB) equation.
+Finally we show how this problem can be formulated as a stochastic optimization problem.
+This section will be formulated in continuous time to show the relation to the HJB equation.
+In the following sections we will return to the discrete-time problem for convenience as this is the viewpoint used in most of the reinforcement learning literature.

-\subsection{The Sampling problem}
+\subsection{The sampling problem}

-The problem we are going to consider in this paper is a particle moving in some potential landscape $V: \R^d \rightarrow \R$.
-The movement of the particle follows the gradient of the potential plus a perturbation given by a Brownian motion, noted as $w_t$, scaled by a diffusion term.
-This type of movement can be described by a stochastic differential equation (SDE) known as the overdamped Langevin equation.
-The position of the particle $x_t$ at time $t$ is given by
+The problem we are going to consider in this paper is a particle moving in some potential landscape $V: \mathbb{R}^d \rightarrow \mathbb{R}$ on the bounded domain $\mathcal{D} \subset \mathbb{R}^d$.
+The movement of the particle follows the gradient of the potential plus a perturbation given by a Brownian motion noted as $w_t$ and scaled by a diffusion term.
+This type of movement can be described by a stochastic differential equation (SDE) known as the overdamped Langevin equation:

-where $x \in \R^d$ is a deterministic starting position and the diffusion term is usually chosen to be $\sigma(x) = \sqrt{2 \beta^{-1}}$.
+where $x_t$ is the position of the particle at time $t$, $x \in \mathbb{R}^d$ is a deterministic starting position and the diffusion term is chosen to be $\sigma(x) = \sqrt{2 \beta^{-1}}$ \text{Id}.
 Let us assume we are interested in computing the expectation

 of path dependent characteristics which can be described as